 Tests that may be ordered include an electrocardiogram (ECG).

-Treatment depends on the type of low magnesium problem and may include:
+Treatment depends on the severity of the low magnesium problem and may include:

 - Fluids given through a vein (IV)